greghart/powerputtygo/sqlp/README.md

   Child2 *Person `sqlp:"child2"`
   Ignore *Person `sqlp:"-"` // will never be scanned unexported *Person // Not reflectable
+  // Embedded structs are assumed to be columns by default (ie. will write in updates/inserts) privateTimestamps // note non-exported embedded struct still has exported fields
-  // Collisions will error
+  // Timestamps Timestamps `sqlp:,column` -- collision would error
   Timestamps Timestamps `sqlp:timestamps,column`
-  // Embedded structs are assumed to be columns by default (ie. will write in updates/inserts) privateTimestamps // note non-exported embedded struct still has exported fields }
+}

 type privateTimestamps Timestamps